Michael-Z-Freeman/cli-screengrab/README.md

 cli-screengrab
 ==============

-Requires: Graphics Magick command line utilities, or similiar; alter batch file accordingly.
+Requires: Graphics Magick command line utilities ( http://www.graphicsmagick.org/ ), or similiar; alter batch file accordingly.

 Windows command line screen grab utility.
 The screen grab does not have to be based on what is on the current monitor as the utility saves a bitmap based on the given Window name.
 This is useful for full screen windows created by browser video players.